 | Take Profit Trader | Allowed | $150/mo | End-of-Day | 90% |

-| TradeDay | Allowed | $150/mo | End-of-Day | 90% |
+| TradeDay | Allowed | $150/mo | Trailing | 90% |

 Topstep allows automated trading with one exception: VPS usage is banned on legacy accounts only.
 New accounts have no VPS restriction.
 Topstep uses trailing drawdown and offers 100% payout on the first $10,000 per month, then 90% beyond that.
+At $149/mo for the $50K eval, it's the cheapest entry point among the major algo-friendly firms.

 View Full Comparison Table →